awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + Service Broker endpoints
 + T\-SQL endpoints \(all operations using CREATE ENDPOINT are unavailable\)
 + WCF Data Services

-## Microsoft SQL Server Engine Version Management<a name="SQLServer.Concepts.General.Patching"></a>

-With Amazon RDS, you control when to upgrade your SQL Server DB instance to new versions supported by Amazon RDS\.
-You can maintain compatibility with specific SQL Server versions, test new versions with your application before deploying in production, and perform version upgrades on your own terms and timelines\.

-Currently, you perform all SQL Server database upgrades manually\.
-For more information about upgrading a SQL Server DB instance, see [Upgrading the Microsoft SQL Server DB Engine](USER_UpgradeDBInstance.SQLServer.md)\.

 ## Multi\-AZ Deployments Using Microsoft SQL Server Mirroring<a name="SQLServer.Concepts.General.Mirroring"></a>